danrose499/danrose499.github.io/README.md

 # Daniel Rosenthal — Portfolio

 A small, fast, and friendly personal site built with Svelte and Vite.
-It highlights my journey on a scrollable timeline and showcases a few side projects.
+It highlights my journey on a scrollable experience timeline and showcases a few side projects.
 Routing is hash-based and minimal by design, the UI stays lightweight, and deploys go out via GitHub Pages.

 ## Features

-- **Timeline view**
+- **Experience view**
 - **Projects gallery** with cards, screenshots, and links
-- **Simple hash routing** between `#/timeline` and `#/projects`
+- **Simple hash routing** between `#/experiences` and `#/projects`
 - **Clean toolbar** with links to LinkedIn and GitHub
 - **Lightweight build** with Vite and vanilla CSS